amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 The best part is that dataviews can be updated automatically.
 When a change happens on the network, the data is automatically updated.
 So that we have a more consistent map.

-### Single Pane of Glass

-Data-views pull information onto the map from multiple data sources:
-- Database (Benchmark)
-- Parser
-- Controller
-- API-sourced information

-Data can be pulled fromthe network, or third-party apps via RESTful API.

-**Note:** Single pane of glass doesn't necessarily means that all the information is displayed on one screen, instead, is an attempt to provide access to all the information from a single screen.
-(Links, Bookmarks, tabs etc)

 ## Qapp